RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

 >  - Do not change or remove resources after instance creation.
 For example, removing or attaching EIP, or changing the user data and so on.

+## Verify the Instance Creation

+Perform the following steps to view the SBC SWe instances created:

+1. Click the  **Services**  drop-down list.
+    The  **Services**  list is displayed.

+2. From the left pane click  **EC2**.

+> The  **EC2 Dashboard**  page is displayed.
+>

+3. From the left pane under  **Instances**  click  **Instances**.
+    The instances table lists the  new instance.

+> If you delete an instance from CFN, be aware that AWS does not delete volume(s) automatically.
+You must also delete them from the AWS UI if you do not want volumes of deleted instances (standalone, HA or HFN-based SBC installation).
 ## Template Parameters

   **Table**  :  Create Stack Parameters